 1 1 1 1 1 1 1 1 1 1 1 1 1 1

-The format of this file is consistent with the model file, and the values equal to 1 define the model cels marked as “active”, while values equal to 0 define the model cells marked as “inactive” (without the capability to interfere with the neighbouring cells.
+The format of this file is consistent with the model file, and the values equal to 1 define the model cells marked as “active”, while values equal to 0 define the model cells marked as “inactive” (without the capability affect the neighbouring cells).

-The case when inactive cells do not have the capability to influence their neighbours is shown in .
+The case when inactive cells do not influence their neighbours is shown in figure 26.